SEA-Eval: A Benchmark for Evaluating Self-Evolving Agents Beyond Episodic Assessment: Experiments

+\paragraph{Foundation Models.} The foundation model for each agent is configured according to task characteristics and system compatibility.
+Specific assignments are determined by each agent's native architecture and task requirements.

-\item \textbf{Execution Environment:} Given the autonomous nature of SEAs and their capacity for system-level operations (e.g., code execution, environmental configuration, and file manipulation), all evaluations are strictly conducted within isolated, containerized sandbox environments.
-This infrastructure guarantees that agents can safely execute high-complexity, multi-step tasks without risking cross-contamination or host system compromise, while fully preserving the fidelity of true "digital embodiment." \end{itemize}
+\paragraph{Execution Environment.} Given that SEAs possess system-level operational capabilities, all evaluations are strictly conducted within isolated containerized sandbox environments.
+This infrastructure ensures that agents can safely execute high-complexity, multi-step tasks without cross-contamination or host system damage.
+Memory and usage records are retained or cleared according to task requirements.